 These stats indicate just how much video can increase engagement with target audiences.
 The use of video enhances your credibility because you can talk directly to your audiences as you showcase your expertise and explain the goal of the various services you provide.
 Most clients will find it easier to watch you perform a skin treatment or massage versus reading about it.

 The use of videos also can help your spa or massage practice come up in search engines to attract potential new clients.
-You could, for example, create a video with tips on at home skin care or how to stretch to avoid injuries while exercising.
+For example, you could create a video with tips on at-home skin care or how to stretch to avoid injuries while exercising.

 Tell a story

-Whatever video message you are conveying and platform you target, remember to tell a story.
+Whatever video message you are conveying and the platform you target, remember to tell a story.
 Editing is the most crucial step of the process.
 Think about telling a story as you edit your video – avoid lecturing or a talking head.
-Also try to keep videos around two minutes for longer one and not less 30 seconds for shorter pieces.
+Also, try to keep videos around two minutes for longer and not less than 30 seconds for shorter pieces.
 (Some tutorials may take as much as 5 minutes).

-So when it comes to direction your marketing, the word is “action.”
+So when it comes to the direction of your marketing, the word is “action.”
 Use engaging videos to tell your story.